emencia/diskette/docs/install.rst

     `Django Sendfile backend <https://django-sendfile2.readthedocs.io/en/latest/backends.html>`_
     documentation for details.

+And finally you can run the Django command to apply the Diskette migrations.

-At this point Diskette is correctly installed but won't archive anything, you will need to define some applications and storages in settings, respectively ``DISKETTE_APPS`` and ``DISKETTE_STORAGES``.
+At this point Diskette is correctly installed but won't archive anything, you will need to define some applications and storages in :ref:`settings_intro`, respectively ``DISKETTE_APPS`` and ``DISKETTE_STORAGES``.
 You may also define ``DISKETTE_DUMP_PATH`` because with its default value it stores dump files in the current working directory of your Python process.